cottrellashley/jsonmathpy/README.md

 ```

 Now when the `evaluate()` method us called, the `MathInterpreter` class will use your own classes, which you have defined how you want to handle, say a derivative operation in `OPERATION_CLASSES`.

+BUGS:

+Currenctly there are lots of bugs, and errors are not handled well.
+The goal will be to write tests and make sure all use cases have elegant error handling.
+This is a work in progress.

 CREDIT: